Sexual fetishism: Treatment

-Epidemiology
+Occurrence

 The prevalence of fetishism is not known with certainty.
 Fetishism is more common in males.
 In a 2011 study, 30% of men reported fetishistic fantasies, and 24.5% had engaged in fetishistic acts.
 Of those reporting fantasies, 45% said the fetish was intensely sexually arousing.
 In a 2014 study, 26.3% of women and 27.8% of men acknowledged any fantasies about "having sex with a fetish or non-sexual object".
 A content analysis of the sample's favorite fantasies found that 14% of the male fantasies involved fetishism (including feet, nonsexual objects, and specific clothing), and 4.7% focused on a specific body part other than feet.
 None of the women's favorite fantasies had fetishistic themes.
 Another study found that 28% of men and 11% of women reported fetishistic arousal (including feet, fabrics, and objects "like shoes, gloves, or plush toys").
 18% of men in a 1980 study reported fetishistic fantasies.

-Fetishism to the extent that it becomes a disorder appears to be rare, with less than 1% of general psychiatric patients presenting fetishism as their primary problem.
+Fetishism to the extent that it is seen as a disorder appears to be rare, with less than 1% of general psychiatric patients presenting fetishism as their primary problem.
 It is also uncommon in forensic populations.